ozekik/awesome-ontology/README.md

 # Awesome Ontology

-> A curated list of ontology things.
+A curated list of ontology things.
+Your contribution is welcome!

 ## Contents